Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems: Derivations of commonly used identities

 Integrating this derivative from $t$ to $t_0$ and exchanging the limits of integration in exchange for a sign change, we find

-We will now consider the Dyson expansion with respect to part of the generating Hamiltonian.
-If we write the Hamiltonian as $H(t)=H_A(t)+H_B(t)$, the superoperator associated with the time evolution unitary is then given by Eq \eqref{eq: superoperator time evolution}.
+With the above preliminaries established, we now prove Eqs.~\eqref{Dyson split expansion} and \eqref{Dyson split expansion2}: If the Hamiltonian is written as $H(t)=H_1(t)+H_2(t)$, the superoperator associated with the unitary time evolution operator is then given by Eq \eqref{eq: superoperator time evolution}.
 On the other hand, consider the superoperator